ECMQmlModule

 Since 6.1.0

-Enabling the option VERBOSE_QML_COMPILER will activate verbose output for qmlcachegen.
+Enabling the global option VERBOSE_QML_COMPILER during CMake configuration will activate verbose output for qmlcachegen.